jfflbnntt/dmsguild/expandedArmory/weapon/descriptions/martial_melee.md

 * **Rapier.** A long thin bladed sword meant for fencing and thrusting, often carried as a symbol of prestige and favored among nobles.
 They often have elaborate crossguards or basket hilts to protect the wielder's hand.

 * **Scimitar.** A short curved single-edged sword that makes for an effective weapon and all-purpose chopping tool.
-Popular among pirates.
+Popular among pirates, bandits, and raiders.

 * **Scourge.** A short whip with multiple thongs typically made of leather.
 The thongs are often tipped with knots or sharp metal tips in order to cause additional pain.
+These are implements of torture and favored by cruel and sadistic creatures.

 * **Short Sword.** A small straight sword with a double-edged blade but primarily meant for stabbing.
 It is often given to soldiers as a back-up weapon for close combat should they not be able to bring polearms to bear.